levkk/rwf/README.md

 | `IN` | `filter` with a slice as the value |
 | `NOT IN` | `not` / `filter_not` with a slice as the value |

-For example, filtering by multiple emails:
+For example, finding records with specific emails:

 ```rust
 User::filter("email", ["joe@hello.com", "marry@hello.com"].as_slice())